ddnexus/pagy/docs/api/pagy.md

 That is self-contained, simple and efficient.

 !!!primary
-This method returns an empty array if the `:size` variable is set to `0`.
+This method returns an empty array if the `:size` option is set to `0`.
 Useful to totally skip the generation of page links in the frontend.

-It can also return a simpler array without gaps if the passed `:size` is a single positive `Integer` and the `:trim` variable set to `true`.
+It can also return a simpler array without gaps if the passed `:size` is a single positive `Integer` and the `:trim` option set to `true`.
 !!!

 ==- `label(page: @page)`